-Upon adoption of FAS 123R, the Company also changed its method of valuation for share-based awards granted beginning in fiscal 2006 to a lattice binomial optionpricing model (binomial model) from the Black-Scholes option-pricing model (Black-Scholes model) which was previously used for the Company's pro forma information required under FAS 123.
+Upon adoption of FAS 123R, the Company also changed its method of valuation for stock options granted beginning in fiscal 2006 to a lattice binomial option-pricing model (binomial model) from the Black-Scholes option-pricing model (Black-Scholes model) which was previously used for the Company's pro forma information required under FAS 123.
 The Company's employee stock options have various restrictions that reduce option value, including vesting provisions and restrictions on transfer and hedging, among others, and are often exercised prior to their contractual maturity.
 Binomial models have evolved such that the currently available models are more capable of incorporating the features of the Company's employee stock options than closed-form models such as the Black-Scholes model.

-The weighted-average estimated fair value of employee stock options granted during the three months ended December 25, 2005 was \$14.29 per share using the binomial model with the following weighted-average assumptions (annualized percentages):
+The weighted-average estimated fair value of employee stock options granted during the six months ended March 26, 2006 was \$14.45 per share using the binomial model with the following weighted-average assumptions (annualized percentages) for the six months ended March 26, 2006: